bitcoinjs/bip38/README.md

 Why?
 ----

-BIP38 is a standard process to encrypt crypto currency private keys that is imprevious to brute force attacks thus protecting the user.
+BIP38 is a standard process to encrypt Bitcoin and crypto currency private keys that is imprevious to brute force attacks thus protecting the user.

 Usage